strangetom/ingredient-parser/docs/source/explanation/foundation.rst

 The approach taken attempts to match ingredient names to :abbr:`FDC (Food Data Central)` entries based on semantic similarity, that is, selecting the entry that is closest in meaning to the ingredient name even where the words used are not the identical.
 Two semantic matching techniques are used, based on [Ethayarajh]_ and [Morales-Garzón]_.
-Both techniques make use of the word embeddings model that is also used to provide semantic features for the parser model.
+Both techniques make use of a word embeddings model.
+A `GloVe <https://nlp.stanford.edu/projects/glove/>`_ embeddings model trained on text from a large corpus of recipes and is used to provide the information for the semantic similarity techniques.

 Unsupervised Smooth Inverse Frequency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~